stuartmonro/stuartmonro.github.io/_pages/travel_folder/parkstips.md

 Alternatively, at the back of the castle hub behind the partners statue - you can see all of the fireworks plus the projections

-Also think about what we did before which was to leave as the show starts and watch it all from the back of the ferry

 OR - if you care less about the projections and just want to see the fireworks, go to the back of Fantasyland and watch from behind the carousel

+## Outside the Park

+Think about what we did before which was to leave as the show starts and watch it all from the back of the ferry

+Another option for watching the fireworks at MK is to leave the park and get the monorail or the ferry to the Polynesian Village resort.
+Apparently from there you can watch the fireworks across the water whilst having a Dole Whip.
+Probably need to check the Dole Whip thing out a bit more, the resort is just next to the TTC and so easy enough to get back to the car after the show & ahead of the queues.

 # Food in the Parks
 If mobile order "vanishes" from the main screen in MDE, it should still be available in the mobile food orders menu